-You are driving to work and everything is moving along until … it’s wall-to-wall tail lights around the Golden Glades Interchange.
-Everything grinds to a halt and it’s wall-to-wall tail lights for the next hour.
+You are driving to work and everything is moving along until … it's wall-to-wall tail lights around the Golden Glades Interchange.
+Everything grinds to a halt and it's all brake pedals for the next hour.

 Time ticks away, your blood begins to boil, you start to sweat, and your heart starts to pound.
 You try to channel your inner Gandhi but you already know you’ll be arriving late to your 9 a.m. meeting.

 Whether in Miami, Atlanta, or Los Angeles, people all over this county can relate.
 Many assume that it is just an aggravating fact of life in the big city.
 But the reality is that it does affect both your mental and physical health.

 Based on patients' feedback, research that’s been done on the topic, and her own personal experience, Dr. Elizabeth Perkins, a psychiatry resident with the University of Miami Health System, agrees that traffic does have a negative impact on mental well-being.

 “We don’t even need to be a driver – studies have shown that just the sound of traffic is associated with poor mental health,” she says.

 Traffic stress doesn’t go away once you park the car.
 Many of Dr. Perkins' patients have reported increased irritability at their home and work environments due to it.
 And, those who already have mental illnesses may be more at risk.

 “Anecdotally, I find that people who suffer from post traumatic stress disorder (PTSD) are very sensitive to traffic-induced stress,” she says.
 “People who suffer from PTSD are also more likely to interpret a neutral stimulus as threatening.
 So, for example, they may experience higher stress when being cut off in traffic compared to people who do not suffer from PTSD.”